-- A copy of your examination report (IRS Form 4549, Income Tax Examination Changes), if available.
+- A copy of your audit report (IRS Form 4549, Income Tax Examination Changes), if available.

 - Copies of the new documentation that supports your position.
 Don't send original documents.
 Send copies.

 NOTE: If you have an installment agreement, keep making payments during the reconsideration process.